thepanacealab/covid19_twitter/README.md

 ## Latest Updates:

+11/17/20 Daily data (under the /dailies/ folder) has been added for 11/16 and 11/15, note that some tweets will bleed into the following day due to different timezones captured.

 11/15/20 Version 36 of the dataset, we have added the regular weekly update and some additional historical tweets in Russian, courtesy of our collaborators.
 Dailies have been added for 11/14, 11/13, and 11/12.

 11/12/20 Daily data (under the /dailies/ folder) has been added for 11/11 and 11/10, note that some tweets will bleed into the following day due to different timezones captured.